History of Frutiger Aero

 (2012-2013) Downfall

 In 2012, smartphones and tablets were more popular than ever before, and the future of traditional computers was unknown.
-Microsoft saw this, and wanted to accommodate this growing user base in their next operating system: Windows 8.
+Microsoft saw this and wanted to accommodate this growing user base in their next operating system: Windows 8.

-Due to backlash, Microsoft would later bring back the start button with the release of Windows 8.1 in August of 2013, but most people did not want to use it, choosing to remain on Windows 7.
+Due to backlash, Microsoft would later bring back the start button with the release of Windows 8.1 in August 2013, but most people did not want to use it, choosing to remain on Windows 7.
 Despite this failure, the industry started to shift towards flat design and drop Skeuomorphism and other more elaborate designs.

 The Wii U, released on November 18, 2012 by Nintendo, was the last game console to feature a Skeuomorphic interface.
 But due to a number of factors, it would be a commercial failure, only selling 13 million units.

 In 2012, Scott Forstall, who led the original software development team for the iPhone and the iPad, was fired, and Jony Ive and others took over the design of iOS.
 On September 18, 2013, Apple released iOS 7, which had a new look, featuring sharper, flatter icons, and slimmer fonts.
-By that time, most users were familiar with their phones, so Skeuomorphism felt less useful and stopped being used.

-"Apple's head of design Jony Ive notes that the new icons feature a new palette of colors — gone are the bold, primary colors of old, replaced by modern shades and tones.
+"the new icons feature a new palette of colors — gone are the bold, primary colors of old, replaced by modern shades and tones.
 Flat design is very prominent in iOS 7 — everything from the buttons to the switches to the chrome surrounding apps has been modernized and flattened.
 Apple says that the new design makes your phone "appear bigger" because each app makes better use of the screen real-estate available to it.
 The calendar, phone, messages, Game Center, and others have all lost their skeuomorphic designs and now feature clean, flat layouts.
 The signal bars in the upper left corner of the phone have also been replaced with a series of dots." [quote]

-He also made this comment about it: "There is a profound and enduring beauty in simplicity, in clarity, in efficiency.
+"There is a profound and enduring beauty in simplicity, in clarity, in efficiency.
 True simplicity is derived from so much more than just the absence of clutter and ornamentation - it's about bringing order to complexity. iOS 7 is a clear representation of these goals.
 It has a whole new structure that is coherent and applied across the entire system." [quote]

 (2017) CARI defines Frutiger Aero